Detroit Metropolitan Airport: History

 Northwest's flights to Minneapolis were DTW's only nonstops west beyond Chicago and Milwaukee until 1966.
 The first scheduled jets were Delta DC-8s to Miami in late 1959.
 The North Terminal (later renamed the James M. Davey Terminal) opened in 1966, which was located on the current site of the Evans Terminal.
 A third terminal, the Michael Berry International Terminal, opened in 1974.
 The last of its original three parallel runways (3R/21L) was completed in 1976; a new parallel crosswind runway (9R/27L) opened in 1993.

 Republic Airlines began hub operations in 1984, and its merger with Northwest Airlines in 1986 expanded the hub.
 The Northwest hub operated out of the Davey Terminal throughout the 1980s and 1990s.
 Transpacific flights began in 1987, with Northwest providing nonstop service to Tokyo–Narita.
 The last of Metro's six runways (4L/22R) was completed in December 2001 in preparation for the opening of the mile-long, 122-gate, $1.2 billion McNamara Terminal in the airport midfield in 2002.
 The airport remained a hub for Northwest Airlines until it merged with Delta Air Lines.

 The present Runway 3L/21R has had four identifiers.
 When it opened in 1949, it was Runway 3/21.
 With the opening of the new west side Runway 3L/21R in 1950, the original 3/21 became 3R/21L.
 With the opening of the new east side Runway 3R/21L in 1976, it became 3C/21C.
 With the opening of Runway 4L/22R in December 2001 and the splitting of the field into two sectors (3/21 on the east and 4/22 on the west), Runway 3C/21C became Runway 3L/21R.

 In 2009, Detroit Metro Airport launched its first social media efforts with participation in Twitter, Facebook, and YouTube networks.

 Detroit was a major hub for Northwest Airlines from 1986 to 2010; Northwest merged with Delta Air Lines, and Detroit became Delta's second-largest hub.

 In April 2011 Lufthansa launched a unique curbside check-in and baggage check service for premium customers from DTW's North Terminal to Frankfurt and beyond.
-Lufthansa became the only airline allowing international customers departing from DTW to check their bags and receive a boarding pass at the curb, while DTW becomes Lufthansa's first North American gateway with this service.
+Lufthansa became the only airline allowing international customers departing from DTW to check their bags and receive a boarding pass at the curb, while DTW became Lufthansa's first North American gateway with this service.